CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.3 server under Unix.md

 #### SYS.1.3.A7 Additional protection for single-user and recovery mode access

 The UNIX server SHOULD be secured by assigning a boot password in the firmware of the server.
-Alternatively, a predefined boot order with built-in boot disk SHOULD be set first and the bootloader backed up.
+Alternatively, a predefined boot order with built-in boot disk SHOULD be set first and the boot loader backed up.

 #### SYS.1.3.A8 Encrypted access via Secure Shell